 Get them, Olga.
-And don't get caught.
-You have children.
+And you can't get caught.

-We did this for months.
+I did this work for months.
 Weaving between villages and German patrols.
 The villagers knew they were risking their lives, but they helped us.
 They gave us their beds, their food.
 They lied to the Germans for us.
 It was always close.
 A wrong word would be death.
 A traitor or a scared woman would be death.
 But it never happened.
 No. It happened once.
 And that was when I killed for the first time.
 I was with Stavros.
 A farmer woman told a patrol about us.
 We needed to stop the patrol before they could report.